dokku/dokku/docs/application-deployment.md

 ### Adding deploy users

-While it is possible to use password-based authorization to push to dokku, it is preferable to use key-based authentication for security.
+While it is possible to use password-based authorization to push to Dokku, it is preferable to use key-based authentication for security.
 You can add your public key to the dokku user's `authorized_keys` file with the following command:

 ```shell
 # replace dokku.me with your domain name or the host's IP